eXascaleInfolab/2018-Internship-TableDetection/README.md

 mysql> USE bar
 mysql> source /home/yann/bar/create_db.sql
 ```
-You can now exit mysql by typing
+We can then exit mysql again.
 ```sql
 mysql> exit
 ```